MegumiinUwU/Selected-CP-questions/README.md

 # Selected CP Q&A

-In this repo, you can find some problem-solving and competitive programming questions with answers selected from different resources.
+In this repo, you can find some problem-solving and competitive programming questions with answers selected from different sources.

 -  You can find the link for each Q commented.